 The Weekly Extra: Derma Rolling

 This skincare device has been getting a lot of attention lately.
 If you aren't familiar with at-home derma-rolling, here's a quick run-through: It's basically a device that you roll over the surface of your skin to make sure your product is penetrating deep enough to actually work.
-Basically, the little needles and red light therapy open up your skin (which also puts sets it off into collagen production overdrive).
+Basically, the little needles and red light therapy are meant to open up your skin (which also sets it off into collagen production overdrive).

 The Daily Extra: Supplements